Marcin-Galaska/GASInputQueue/README.md

 ![Screenshot](AbilityDefaults.png)

+Class defaults of UInputQueueGameplayAbility-derived blueprint classes.
+Be sure to also specify the ability input.

 ![Screenshot](Sequencer.png)
 If an ability gets queued during this time window, once the anim notify ends the currently active ability get cancelled and the queued ability commits.